vanhoangkha/Networking-fundamentals/Day23_Rapid_Spanning_Tree_Protocol.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c4cea7b7-599f-4ec8-b9d3-a5acba71a5f5)

-- **BackboneFast** allows SW3 to expire the MAX AGE TIMERS on it’s INTERFACE and rapidly FORWARD the superior BPDUs to SW2
+- **BackboneFast** allows SW3 to expire the MAX AGE TIMERS on it’s Giao diện and rapidly FORWARD the superior BPDUs to SW2
 - This FUNCTIONALITY is built into RSTP, so it does not need to be configured.

 UPLINKFAST and BACKBONE FAST (SUMMARY)

 💡 **UplinkFast** and **BackboneFast** are two optional features in Classic STP.
-They must be configured to operate on the SWITCH (not necessary to know for the CCNA)
+They must be configured to operate on the Switch (not necessary to know for the CCNA)

 - Both features are built into RSTP, so you do NOT have to configure them.
-They operate, by DEFAULT
+They operate, by Mặc định
 - You do NOT need to have a detailed understanding of them for the CCNA.
 Know their names and their BASIC purpose (to help BLOCKING / DISCARDING PORTS rapidly move to FORWARDING)

 ---

-**RSTP : BACKUP PORT ROLE**
+**RSTP : BACKUP Cổng ROLE**

-- The RSTP BACKUP PORT role is a DISCARDING PORT that receives a superior BPDU from another INTERFACE on the same SWITCH
+- The RSTP BACKUP Cổng role is a DISCARDING Cổng that receives a superior BPDU from another Giao diện on the same Switch
-- This only happens when TWO INTERFACES are connected to the SAME COLLISION DOMAIN (via a HUB)
+- This only happens when TWO INTERFACES are connected to the SAME COLLISION DOMAIN (via a Hub)
-- Hubs are NOT used in modern networks, so you will probably NOT encounter an RSTP BACKUP PORT
+- Hubs are NOT used in modern networks, so you will probably NOT encounter an RSTP BACKUP Cổng
-- Hubs are NOT used in modern networks, so you will probably NOT encounter an RSTP BACKUP PORT.
+- Hubs are NOT used in modern networks, so you will probably NOT encounter an RSTP BACKUP Cổng.
-- Functions as a BACKUP for a DESIGNATED PORT
+- Functions as a BACKUP for a DESIGNATED Cổng

-💡 The INTERFACE with the LOWERS PORT ID will be selected as the DESIGNATED PORT, and the other will be the BACKUP port.
+💡 The Giao diện with the LOWERS Cổng ID will be selected as the DESIGNATED Cổng, and the other will be the BACKUP Cổng.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/61aefc04-b3a9-484a-bbfa-1efe792c73c7)

-WHICH Switch will be ROOT BRIDGE?
+WHICH Switch will be Bridge gốc?
 What about the OTHER ports ?

 ![image](https://github.com/psaumur/CCNA/assets/106411237/be4d404d-829d-41ab-ba39-34e918ed7ea9)